European human rights watchdog slams Roma segregation in Slovakia, Czech Republic

-In a report on Slovakia, the Council of Europe’s Human Rights Commissioner, Nils Muiznieks, criticized what he called chronic, pervasive segregation of Roma children in schools and their high drop-out rates.
+In a report on Slovakia, the Council of Europe’s Human Rights Commissioner, Nils Muiznieks, criticised what he called chronic, pervasive segregation of Roma children in schools and their high drop-out rates.

 “Although Slovakia’s anti-discrimination framework is comprehensive, it provides a differing degree of protection for various vulnerable social groups and must be reformed to close all protection gaps,” Muiznieks said.